 harmful falls on those taking an action that may or may not be a

-is a business professional who deals with the
+who deals with the

 measurement and management of risk and uncertainty.

 - When the Risks far outweigh

 assessment requires calculations of two components of risk (R): the